People throng SAD office to pay homage to Parkash Singh Badal; PM pays floral tributes | Politics

 Former chief minister Rajinder Kaur Bhattal, Haryana Assembly Speaker Gian Chand Gupta and Congress leader Lal Singh were among the leaders who reached the SAD office to pay their floral tributes.

-The mortal remains of the SAD patriarch were kept at the party head office here for a few hours for people to pay their tributes to the departed soul.
-Later in the day, the mortal remains were taken to the former chief minister's native village Badal in Muktsar via Rajpura, Patiala, Sangrur, Barnala, Rampura Phul, and Bathinda in an ambulance.
+Grief-stricken party supporters stood in queues at the SAD headquarters to have a glimpse of their leader for the last time.
+The mortal remains of the SAD patriarch will be kept at the party head office here for people to pay their tributes to the departed soul.

-The ambulance, bedecked with flowers, was driven by Bikram Singh Majithia with Sukhbir Singh Badal sitting beside him.
-Enroute to Muktsar, party supporters and people showered flower petals on the ambulance at several places.

-The cremation will take place at Badal village in Muktsar at 1 pm on Thursday, a party leader said.
+The mortal remains will be taken to the former chief minister's native village Badal in Muktsar later on Wednesday via Rajpura, Patiala, Sangrur, Barnala, Rampura Phul, and Bathinda.
+The cremation will take place at Badal village at 1 pm on Thursday, a party leader said.

-Senior Akali leader Balwinder Singh Bhundar said Badal's death was the biggest loss for the country while former Punjab chief minister Channi said Badal was a big personality and a great leader who fought for Punjab and Punjabiyat.
+Senior Akali leader Balwinder Singh Bhundar said Badal's death was the biggest loss for the country.

-MP Preneet Kaur said Badal had immense patience and was soft-hearted and political leaders should learn this trait.
-Punjab Finance Minister Cheema remembered Badal's great contribution to Punjab's politics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)